 On 27 August 2020, China CITIC Bank Corporation Limited ("CITIC Bank") and CITIC Group Corporation ("CITIC Group") entered into, among other things, an asset transfer framework agreement in relation to the transfer of loans and other related assets (the "Asset Transfer Framework Agreement") and a financial consulting service and asset management service framework agreement in relation to the entrusted disposal of overdue personal credit assets and written-off overdue corporate assets (the "Financial Consulting Service and Asset Management Service Framework Agreement", together with the Asset Transfer Framework Agreement, the "Agreements").
-As CITIC Bank is a subsidiary of CITIC Limited, the transactions between CITIC Bank and CITIC Limited and its subsidiaries (the "Group") contemplated under the Agreements are intra-group transactions not constituting continuing connected transactions of CITIC Limited, while those entered into between CITIC Bank and CITIC Group and its associates (excluding the Group) (the "CITIC Connected Persons") constitute continuing connected transactions of CITIC Limited, the transactions between CITIC Bank and CITIC Group and its associates (excluding the Group) (the "CITIC Connected Persons") constitute continuing connected transactions of CITIC Limited, while those entered into between CITIC Bank and CITIC Group and its associates (excluding the Group) (the "CITIC Connected Persons") constitute continuing connected transactions of CITIC Limited, the transactions of the Agreements, after due enquiry and confirmation with CITIC Bank, it was then expected that the CITIC CCTs would be de minimis and fully exempt from independent shareholders' approval, reporting and announcement requirements pursuant to rule 14A.76(1) of the Listing Rules.
+As CITIC Bank is a subsidiary of CITIC Limited, the transactions between CITIC Bank and CITIC Limited and its subsidiaries (the "Group") contemplated under the Agreements are intra-group transactions not constituting continuing connected transactions of CITIC Limited, while those entered into between CITIC Bank and CITIC Group and its associates (excluding the Group) (the "CITIC Connected Persons") constitute continuing connected transactions of CITIC Limited (the "CITIC CCTs").
+At as the date of the Agreements, after due enquiry and confirmation with CITIC Bank, it was then expected that the CITIC CCTs would be de minimis and fully exempt from independent shareholders' approval, reporting and announcement requirements pursuant to rule 14A.76(1) of the Listing Rules.

-However, due to the development of the business of CITIC Bank and expansion of the CITIC Connected Persons, CITIC Bank expected that it would be entering into more transactions under the Agreements with more CITIC Connected Persons within the annual caps as disclosed in its announcement dated 27 August 2020, as such, the CITIC CCTs would respectively exceed the de minimis threshold of CITIC Limited for each of the three years ending 31 December 2023.
+However, due to the development of the business of CITIC Bank and expansion of the CITIC Connected Persons, CITIC Bank expected that it would be entering into more transactions under the Agreements with more CITIC Connected Persons within the annual caps as disclosed in its annuancement dated 27 August 2020, as such, the CITIC CCTs would respectively exceed the de minimis threshold of CITIC Limited for each of the three years ending 31 December 2023.
 As the respective highest applicable percentage ratio in respect of the annual caps for the CITIC CCTs for the three years ending 31 December 2023 is more than 0.1% and less than 5%, such transactions are subject to the reporting and announcement requirements but are exempt from the circular and the independent shareholders' approval requirements under rule 14A.76(2)(a) of the Listing Rules.
 On 9 June 2021, the board of directors of CITIC Limited approved the annual caps for the CITIC CCTs respectively for the three years ending 31 December 2023, further details of which were set out in CITIC Limited's announcement dated 9 June 2021.